-Is water good for your health?
+Is water good for your health and heart?
 At nearly every doctor's visit, your doctor should (and likely will) remind you to make sure you're drinking enough water.
 Why?
 Because drinking clean water is one of the safest and most effective ways of lowering your risk for common diseases like heart disease.

 In the U.S., heart disease is the leading cause of death.
 More than 600,000 people die from heart disease, equating to roughly 1 in 4 deaths.
 It is now the leading cause of death amongst both men and women.
 Though are many way to prevent heart disease including lowering blood pressure and diet and exercise, a recent study by Loma Linda University Health suggests that "both men an women who drank five or more glasses of water per day had about half the risk of dying of coronary heart disease."